postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### How do I troubleshoot problems?

 You can view the full console output for every monitor run, including any errors.
-You can also use methods, such as `console.log()`, `console.warn()`, and so on to output your own debugging information.
+You can also use methods such as `console.log()` and `console.warn()` to output your own debugging information.
 To learn more, see [Troubleshooting monitors](/docs/monitoring-your-api/troubleshooting-monitors/).

 ## Security